Sterniii3/drugdevelopR/validation/test_cases/01_BasicSettingTestCases.md

   * the optimization region {0.71, 0.72, ..., 0.95} for the threshold values,
   * boundaries of 1, 0.95 and 0.85 for the effect size categories small, medium and large,
   * expected gains of 100,000,000\$, 300,000,000\$, and 500,000,000\$ for each effect size, respectively,
-  * three clusters for parallel computing,
+  * twelve clusters for parallel computing,
   * fixed costs of 10,000,000\$ in phase II and of 15,000,000\$ in phase III,
   * variable costs of 75,000\$ in phase II and 100,000\$ in phase III,
   * “fixed=FALSE”, i.e. set the function to use a prior distribution,